 Working out without wires is the default for most athletes, and with the rise of true wireless earbuds, there are plenty of viable options to use during your next weight lifting session.
-Whether you’re a swimmer, runner, or all-around athlete, this list of the best true wireless workout earbuds is bound to have something for you.
+Whether you’re a swimmer, runner, or all-around athlete, this list of the best true wireless workout earbuds is bound to improve your next workout session.

-For the best all-around pick get the Jabra Elite 65t
+For the best all-around pick get the Jabra Elite Active 75t

-For listeners who want a pair of true wireless earbuds that perform well enough in every measurable category, the Jabra Elite 65t is the headset to get.
-The IP55 earbuds are both dust and water-resistant, which means you can take these for a run on the beach without worry.
+Listeners who want a pair of true wireless workout earbuds that perform well in every measurable category should get the Jabra Elite Active 75t.
+The IP57 earbuds are both dust and water-resistant, which means you can take these for a run on the beach without worry.
 Heck, you can even drop them in the water and they’ll be damage-free.

 What you should know about wireless workout earbuds

-- There are a few to be aware of if you want to avoid audio-visual lag.
+There are a few to be aware of if you want to avoid audio-visual lag.
 While every wireless product automatically supports SBC, the lowest common denominator of Bluetooth codecs (the piece of technology that transmits audio from its source to your earbuds), aptX cuts audio-visual lag.
-If you plan to stream videos from the treadmill, definitely keep an eye out for aptX or AAC if you have an iPhone.
+If you plan to stream videos from the treadmill, definitely keep an eye out for aptX, or AAC if you have an iPhone.
 You also benefit from high-quality audio from these codecs.
 Granted, your ability to discern between the codecs, especially while working out, may be limited.

-- One thing that all workout earbuds need is to be water-resistant.
-At the very least, they should have a water-repellent coating; ideally, look out for something with an official IP rating for ensured water resistance.
+One thing all true wireless workout earbuds need is to be water-resistant.
+At the very least, they should have a water-repellent coating; ideally, lookout for something with an official IP rating for ensured water resistance.
 The standard for workout specific earbuds trends toward IPX4, which means a product is able to resist virtually any workout except for swimming.
 If you need your buds to withstand complete submersion, read up on our list of the best waterproof earbuds.

 Related: Bone conduction headphones

-Ball on a budget with the JLab JBuds Air
+Ball out on a budget with the Anker Soundcore Life A1

 How we chose the true wireless workout earbuds